 The results of this study are included in the third section and comprise land suitability maps for solar PV and wind, as well as estimates of the country's maximum development potential.
-Results also include the development potential of four cities - Nouakchott, Nouadhibou, Kiffa and Zouheirat.

 The report concludes with a summary of the key findings of the assessment and presents recommendations for use by local authorities.